gchure/phd/docs/src/chapter_01/section_01_introduction.md

 croissance complexe dans les cultures bactériennes*, Monod for the first time reported on the phenomenon of diauxic growth, shown in @Fig:diauxie_fig (A).
-He noted that for some mixtures of carbon sources, the culture grew "kinetically normal" meaning exponential growth to a saturating level [blue points, @Fig:diauxie_fig (A)].
-However, some mixtures (such as sucrose and arabinose) led biphasic growth mode where the culture would grow exponentially, undergo a period where growth had ceased, followed by again by another round of exponential growth [blue points, @Fig:diauxie_fig (A)].
+He noted that for some mixtures of carbon sources, the culture grew "kinetically normal" meaning they grew exponentially to saturation (blue points, @Fig:diauxie_fig (A)).
+However, some mixtures (such as sucrose and arabinose) led to biphasic growth where the culture would grow exponentially, undergo a period where growth had ceased, followed by again by another round of exponential growth (blue points, @Fig:diauxie_fig (A)).
-Additionally, Monod showed that the onset of this diauxic shift could be tuned by varying the relative concentrations of the carbon sources, indicating a controllable, chemical basis for the adaptive process(@Fig:diauxie_fig (B)).
+Additionally, Monod showed that the onset of this diauxic shift could be tuned by varying the relative concentrations of the carbon sources, revealing a controllable chemical basis for the adaptation (@Fig:diauxie_fig (B)).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Monod immediately recognized a connection between diauxic growth and enzymatic adaptation [@loison2013].
-Despite his work appearing 40 years after the pioneering work of Ducleaux and Diéner, there had been little progress towards a mechanistic, needless to say quantitative, explanation for the phenomenon of enzymatic adaptation.
-In fact, Monod was particularly disappointed by the teleological "explanations" for the phenomenon where the cells somehow controlled their behavior to perform only the chemical reactions that were needed [@loison2013].
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Monod immediately made the connection between diauxic growth and enzymatic adaptation [@loison2013].
+Despite his work appearing 40 years after the pioneering work of Ducleaux and Diénért, there had been little progress towards a mechanistic, needless to say quantitative, explanation for the phenomenon.
+In fact, Monod was particularly disappointed by the teleological explanations where the cells simply changed  their behavior to perform only the chemical reactions that were "needed" [@loison2013].
 The teleological approach to much of biology during this time period, especially in the French scientific community, severely bothered Monod.
-To him, this kind of approach lacked the "postulate of objectivity" that other fields of science (particularly physics) had adopted and belonged to a pre-scientific era of biology [@loison2013].
-Near the middle of the 20th century, Monod published a remarkable treatise on the the phenomena of enzymatic adaptation with the level of quantitative rigor he thought it deserved [@monod1947].
+To him, this kind of approach belonged to a pre-scientific era and lacked the "postulate of objectivity" that other fields of science (particularly physics) had adopted [@loison2013].
+Near the middle of the 20th century, Monod published a 60-page treatise on the the phenomena of enzymatic adaptation with the level of quantitative rigor he thought it deserved [@monod1947].
 In this work, he set out to progressively deconstruct and invalidate a series of hypotheses for the phenomenon of enzymatic adaptation.
 In doing so, he laid